 Creative BC processes the accreditation applications and issues the certificates.
 The certifying authority is the Ministry of Tourism, Arts and Culture.
 The Canada Revenue Agency reviews and audits claims and issues refund cheques where appropriate.

 - The PSTC may be claimed by an accredited production corporation.
 Please see the Ministry of Finance website for more information on the eligibility requirements: British Columbia Production Services Tax Credit.

 Yes, the credit is refundable to the extent it exceeds the corporation’s income tax payable.

-No. There are no production caps, corporate caps or annual caps and there is no sunset date for the BC tax credit program.
+No. There are no production caps, corporate caps or annual caps and there is no sunset date for Production Service Tax Credit program.

 The credit is claimed when filing the T2 Corporation Income Tax Return.
 A completed claim form (T1197) and an accreditation certificate for each production should be attached to the top of the T2 form.